neuroinformatics-unit/NeuroBlueprint/docs/source/folder_structure.md

 ## datatype
 Datatypes included at the session level are REQUIRED to have one of the following names `ephys, behav, imaging, histology`.
 If collected, `ephys, behav, imaging` are REQUIRED to be placed at the session label.
-If collected, `histology` is REQUIRED to be the subject level.
+If collected, `histology` is REQUIRED to be at subject level.

 ## Example
 A real project folder may look like: